tristanry/photo-grid/README.md

 # Photo Grid

-Specifically adapted to photogragh display, this responsive grid layout is
+This responsive grid theme provides a beautiful layout to showcase your photograghy and manage your gallery with ease.

 # Origin